Cisco Systems (NASDAQ:CSCO) Issues Q4 2022 Earnings Guidance

-Cisco Systems (NASDAQ:CSCO – Get Rating) last posted its quarterly earnings results on Wednesday, May 18th.
-The network equipment provider reported $0.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.86 by $0.01.
+Cisco Systems (NASDAQ:CSCO – Get Rating) last announced its quarterly earnings data on Wednesday, May 18th.
+The network equipment provider reported $0.87 EPS for the quarter, topping the consensus estimate of $0.86 by $0.01.
 Cisco Systems had a net margin of 23.28% and a return on equity of 31.22%.
-During the same period last year, the company earned $0.75 EPS.
-Analysts expect that Cisco Systems will post 2.99 EPS for the current fiscal year.
+During the same quarter in the prior year, the business posted $0.75 earnings per share.
+On average, sell-side analysts forecast that Cisco Systems will post 2.99 earnings per share for the current fiscal year.

-A number of equities analysts recently commented on the stock.
-KGI Securities upgraded shares of Cisco Systems from a neutral rating to an outperform rating in a research report on Thursday, May 19th.
-Barclays cut their price target on Cisco Systems from $68.00 to $55.00 and set an overweight rating on the stock in a research note on Thursday, May 19th.
-StockNews.com assumed coverage on shares of Cisco Systems in a research note on Thursday, March 31st.
-They issued a buy rating on the stock.
-TheStreet cut shares of Cisco Systems from a b rating to a c+ rating in a research note on Wednesday.
-Finally, Raymond James decreased their price objective on shares of Cisco Systems from $64.00 to $63.00 and set an outperform rating for the company in a report on Thursday, February 17th.
-One research analyst has rated the stock with a sell rating, eleven have issued a hold rating and fourteen have issued a buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of Buy and an average price target of $55.05.
+Several brokerages recently weighed in on CSCO.
+Cowen reduced their price target on Cisco Systems to $58.00 and set a neutral rating on the stock in a research note on Thursday, May 19th.
+Piper Sandler lowered their price target on Cisco Systems from $57.00 to $43.00 and set a neutral rating on the stock in a report on Thursday, May 19th.
+Credit Suisse Group lowered their price target on Cisco Systems from $72.00 to $60.00 and set an outperform rating on the stock in a report on Thursday, May 19th.
+Morgan Stanley lowered their price target on Cisco Systems from $59.00 to $46.00 and set an equal weight rating on the stock in a report on Thursday, May 19th.
+Finally, KGI Securities raised Cisco Systems from a neutral rating to an outperform rating in a report on Thursday, May 19th.
+One analyst has rated the stock with a sell rating, eleven have assigned a hold rating and fourteen have given a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $55.05.

-In related news, SVP Prat Bhatt sold 3,700 shares of Cisco Systems stock in a transaction that occurred on Monday, May 23rd.
-The shares were sold at an average price of $43.34, for a total value of $160,358.00.
-Following the completion of the sale, the senior vice president now directly owns 80,784 shares in the company, valued at approximately $3,501,178.56.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Charles Robbins sold 12,717 shares of the company’s stock in a transaction on Wednesday, May 25th.
-The shares were sold at an average price of $43.79, for a total value of $556,877.43.
-Following the completion of the transaction, the chief executive officer now directly owns 651,577 shares in the company, valued at $28,532,556.83.
+In related news, COO Maria Martinez sold 3,628 shares of the business’s stock in a transaction on Monday, May 23rd.
+The stock was sold at an average price of $43.34, for a total transaction of $157,237.52.
+Following the transaction, the chief operating officer now directly owns 295,305 shares in the company, valued at approximately $12,798,518.70.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, SVP Prat Bhatt sold 3,700 shares of the business’s stock in a transaction on Monday, May 23rd.
+The stock was sold at an average price of $43.34, for a total value of $160,358.00.
+Following the transaction, the senior vice president now owns 80,784 shares in the company, valued at $3,501,178.56.
 The disclosure for this sale can be found here.
-Insiders sold 25,326 shares of company stock valued at $1,103,159 in the last quarter.
-0.02% of the stock is owned by company insiders.
+Insiders sold a total of 25,326 shares of company stock worth $1,103,159 over the last quarter.
+Company insiders own 0.02% of the company’s stock.

 About Cisco Systems (Get Rating)